SciRuby/sciruby.com/source/_posts/2012-12-07-how-to-use-nmatrix-shortcuts.md

 categories: [NMatrix,Matrices,Documentation,Students]
 ---

-John Woods [merged my last pull request to NMatrix](https://github.com/SciRuby/nmatrix/commit/2b480ce0985affc7218fc341fcb4e5024b30545b) recently and I wanted to write about why we created these shortcuts and what can be done with them.
+John Woods [merged my last pull request to NMatrix](https://github.com/SciRuby/nmatrix/commit/2b480ce0985affc7218fc341fcb4e5024b30545b) recently and I wanted to write about why we created these shortcuts and what can be done with them. <!--more-->

 ## The need for shortcuts